 The following article gives detailed instructions on replacing the intake manifold gaskets in a MINI R56 Cooper car.
 Even though we have used a 2007 MINI Cooper to perform this repair, this article can be applied to any 2006-2013 (second generation) MINI R56/57 vehicle with minor modifications.

 A MINI R56 intake manifold gasket replacement may be necessary if your Generation 2 Cooper is experiencing a rough idle, stalling or exhibiting overall poor performance.

-One of the main causes of a rough idling engine in MINI Generation 2 cars are leaking intake manifold gaskets.
-As the intake manifold gaskets age they become hard and brittle, losing their elasticity.
+One of the main causes of a rough idling engine in MINI Generation 2 cars is leaking intake manifold gaskets.
+As the intake manifold gaskets age, they become hard and brittle, losing their elasticity.
 This loss of elasticity causes the intake manifold to lose its airtight seal with the cylinder head, allowing unmetered air to be sucked into the engine.

 Removing the MINI R56 intake manifold is necessary in order to access the four sealing gaskets.
 It is a relatively straightforward repair that does not require putting the MINI in its "service position"; the intake manifold can be easily accessed from the top of the engine.
 We do strongly recommend replacing the gasket on the throttle body when performing this repair; the MINI R56 throttle body gasket is another common source of air leakage that is easily replaced.